METRIX IAP

 Creative Direction

-Product + brand heritage hybrid.
-More authority-cue driven than APEX-C01.
+Product + fight heritage hybrid.
+More authority-cue driven than DC02.
 Less minimal — more credentialed.
-"Built from performance icons" territory with stronger product-proof anchor.
+"Built from fight legends" territory with stronger product-proof anchor.
 Older visual aesthetic — controlled, earned, not performative.

 Copy Direction

-"Built from performance icons.
+"Built from fight legends.
 This isn't fashion.
-It's APEX Supply Co.."
+It's King of Violence."

-or: "Premium feel.
-Performance fit.
+or: "Hwt feel.
+Athletic fit.
 Built to be worn cold." with heritage visual treatment

-or: "Premium feel.
-Performance fit.
+or: "Hwt feel.
+Athletic fit.
 Built to be worn cold." with heritage visual treatment

 Premium heritage athletic apparel editorial.
-Product-forward — performance-gradeweight dark hoodie, clean authority aesthetic.
+Product-forward — heavyweight dark hoodie, clean authority aesthetic.
 Subtle fight culture credibility cues — not aggressive, earned.
 Dark environment, cinematic lighting, deep shadows.
 Older masculine aesthetic — controlled, deliberate, credentialed.
 No face.
-APEX Supply Co. logo.
+King of Violence logo.
 Shot like a premium sportswear brand for men who've earned their status.

 ✕